Two black widow pulsars in the optical and X-rays: X-ray data

 For both pulsars, the European Photon Imaging Camera-Metal Oxide Semiconductor (EPIC-MOS) detectors and EPIC-pn (PN hereafter) were operated in the full frame mode with the medium filter.
 The XMM–Newton Science Analysis Software (\texttt{XMM-SAS}) v.21.0.0 was used for data reduction.
-We reprocessed the data applying the \texttt{emproc} and \texttt{epproc} tasks.
+We reprocessed the data, applying the \texttt{emproc} and \texttt{epproc} tasks.

-The \xmm\ observation of the \psr\ field was performed on 2016 October 15 (ObsID 0784770601, PI M. Roberts, duration = 25 ks).
+The \xmm\ observation of the \psr\ field was performed on October 15 2016 (ObsID 0784770601, PI M. Roberts, duration = 25 ks).
 Examination of the high-energy light curves extracted from the FoVs of EPIC detectors revealed some strong background flares.
-We used the \texttt{espfilt} task to filter event lists which resulted in effective exposure times of 17, 18 and 13 ks for MOS1, MOS2 and PN instruments, respectively.
+We used the \texttt{espfilt} task to filter event lists, which resulted in effective exposure times of 17, 18, and 13 ks for the MOS1, MOS2, and PN instruments, respectively.

-The PN image of the pulsar field is presented in Fig.~\ref{fig:xray}, left.
-The X-ray source is clearly seen at the pulsar radio position.
+The PN image of the pulsar field is presented on the left of Fig.~\ref{fig:xray}.
+The X-ray source is clearly seen in the pulsar radio position.
 We extracted its spectra using the 14\asec-radius aperture.
 The background spectra were extracted from the source-free circle region with a radius of 28\asec.
-The resulting net counts in the 0.2--10 keV bands are 27, 29 and 72 for MOS1, MOS2 and PN data.
+The resulting net counts in the 0.2--10 keV bands are 27, 29, and 72 for MOS1, MOS2, and PN data, respectively.
 The redistribution matrix and ancillary response files were generated by the \texttt{rmfgen} and \texttt{arfgen} routines.